mariavmukhina/ScopeScript/README.md

-# Software for Microscope Control
+# ScopeScript: Fast Matlab Microscope with Custom Hardware Controller

-To control our Nikon Ti2 microscope we use a custom software, which also requires our custom [controller](https://github.com/mariavmukhina/Custom_TTL_Controller_for_Microscope).
-It is written in Matlab environment and utilizes [µManager](https://micro-manager.org/) to connect to some of the hardware.
+ScopeScript is a Matlab package for the control of microscopy setup.
+Custom hardware [controller](https://github.com/mariavmukhina/Custom_TTL_Controller_for_Microscope) is at the heart of this setup for the fastest acquisition in 4D.
+ScopeScript also includes software for PI Nanocube nanomanipulator to seamlessly integrate image acquisition with mechanical stimulation of the sample with nanoscale precision.

 This software is a substitution for Nikon's $25K NIS-Elements.

-I inhereted the software from Fred Chang, a former PhD student in Kleckner Lab.
+I inhereted the first version of the package from Frederick Chang, a former PhD student in Kleckner Lab at Harvard University.

 ------------------